 Grace School of Theology provides procedures by which victims may file a complaint and seek administrative sanctions against an accused perpetrator.
 These procedures apply where the accused is a Grace School of Theology student, faculty or staff member.
 Sexual assault complaints directed to the Office of General Council will be addressed utilizing the sexual harassment procedures.
 The sexual harassment procedures are outlined below.
-Allegations of student-to-student sexual assault should be directed to the Vice President of Student Services.
+Allegations of student-to-student sexual assault should be directed to the Provost.
 Student-to-student sexual assault complaints will be adjudicated via the Student Disciplinary Policies and Procedures.
-The Vice President of Student Services will inform and consult with the General Council regarding student-to-student sexual assault complaints.
+The Provost will inform and consult with the President regarding student-to- student sexual assault complaints.
 Sexual assault complaints may defer, if necessary, to any criminal investigations.